rojinadeuja/rojinadeuja/README.md

 ## Hi there!

-I'm MS in Computer Science graduate starting a new job as an MTS Software Engineer in 2022.
+I'm an MS in Computer Science graduate starting a new job as an MTS Software Engineer in 2022.

 :triangular_flag_on_post: <a href="https://rojinadeuja.github.io/docs/deuja_rojina_resume.pdf">[View Resume]</a>